 In the analysis of the incidence of Maryland taxes completed above, no adjustment was made for the deductibility of state and local taxes.
 Because individuals who itemize deductions at the federal level are allowed a deduction for state and local income taxes paid, thus paying a smaller amount of federal tax, the effect of this "federal tax offset" should be considered.
 By not taxing the portion of a taxpayer's income that is used to pay state and local tax, the federal government essentially enables state governments to keep tax rates lower by absorbing some of the cost of taxes paid by a taxpayer.
-In this sense, a portion of Maryland's state taxes are exported to other taxpayers across the United States.
-(Similarly, the amount of state tax deducted by non-Maryland residents of the U.S. is imported to Maryland taxpayers.)
+In this sense, a portion of Maryland's state taxes are exported to other taxpayers across the United States (Similarly, the amount of state tax deducted by non-Maryland residents of the U.S. is imported to Maryland taxpayers).

 Accounting for the federal offset generally makes state tax systems appear less progressive, since the federal tax benefit of deductions grows as income grows.
 While some may argue that the federal state tax offset should not be considered in a study of state tax incidence - since the offset has a more direct effect on the federal tax burden and the federal government presumably makes up for this lost revenue with a higher tax rate - the rationale for including it is that if a state raised the same revenue through other non-deductible taxes (i.e. excise taxes), the after-tax cost to the taxpayer would be higher.
 Because of the differing views on the subject, the effect of the federal offset is considered separately from the rest of the study.
 The only results that take the federal offset into account are presented in this section.

 Below is a table detailing the change in the effective tax rate for each population quintile after taking into account the federal tax offset.
 For each taxpayer who claimed the federal offset, an average federal marginal tax rate was calculated and the amount of the offset was multiplied by this rate.
 Because some amount of federal liability is being added to State liability, the ETR for all quintiles increases.
-Because individuals in the top quintile are so close to the State's top marginal tax rate of 4.75%, this addition of federal liability increases the ETR past the State's top marginal rate of 4.75%.
 The effect of the offset on each population quintile is shown in Table 5.1 below.

 Table 5.1

 Individual Income Tax Effective Tax Rates

-Before and After the Federal Tax Offset, 2006 Data
+Before and After the Federal Tax Offset, 2008 Data